Health Plans

 All medicine must be kept with the health clerk.

-2. Over the counter medications, Spectrum High School does not have a supply of over-the-counter medications.
-These types of medications can be given to your child per your instructions, once we have received the “Parent Request for Short–Term Administration of Medication”.
+2. Over the counter medications, Spectrum High School does not have a supply of over-the-counter medications, ie. Tylenol, Ibuprofen.
+These types of medications can be given to your child per your instructions, once we have received the "Self-Administration of Non Prescription Pain Medication Authorization”.
 All over the counter medications must come in its original packaging.

 3.Self-Administration of Non-Prescription Pain Medication.When a parent, student and health clerk agree that self-administration of non-prescription medication is appropriate for the student this procedure must be followed.

-• Student must carry the medication in its original container with no more than a supply for a 24-hour period and student must not share with other students.
+• Students must carry the medication in its original container with no more than a supply for a 24-hour period and students must not share with other students.

 Immunization Information